-SPARC64 VI can process two threads in each of the two cores in the same processor module to provide a dense, high throughput system.
-This chapter specifies a required interface between hardware and software to handle multiple threads on the same processor module.
+SPARC64 VII can process two threads in each of the four cores in the same processor module to provide a dense, high throughput system.
+This chapter specifies the required interface between hardware and software to handle multiple threads on the same processor module.